skypher/cerridwen/README.rst

   pip install cerridwen

-This will installed Cerridwen and its dependencies.
+This will install Cerridwen and its dependencies.
 Flask will be installed when you start ``cerridwen-server`` for the first time.